themains/password/README.md

 After merging the above, the total count came to 881623002 passwords (881 million passwords).

 We only consider passwords that are between 3 and 50 characters long.
-Only a tiny fraction of passwords are over 50 character long.
-And the 3 character lower limit eliminates many of the short words from `bible`, etc.
+Only a tiny fraction of passwords are over 50 characters long.
+And the three-character lower limit eliminates many of the short words from `bible,` etc.

 ### Model